bcgov/fbp-go/README.md

 ## Deploy to app store

 Make sure you've got the build number correct!
 Build number must be unique!
+This can be validated in the below step:

-Product -> Archive (make sure you've selected the correct target)
+1. Product -> Archive
+2. Open the "Organizer" window, Window -> Organizer
+3. Select your archived build and click "Validate App" and follow the steps.
+4. If it successfully validates, you can then click "Distribute App" in organize, otherwise fix the validation errors and re-archive.

+## Updating signing cert and profile
+1. When you receive the new cert/profile and credentials, follow the steps here to install: https://github.com/bcgov/mobile-signing-service/wiki/Apple-App-Signing#for-teams---steps-to-setup-your-xcode-for-local-application-signing
+2. You may see an error after the Signing Certificate label, to fix this edit the `CODE_SIGN_IDENTITY` and `PROVISIONING_PROFILE_SPECIFIER` in `project.pbxproj` to be set to the new cert and profile names.

 ## Code Conventions